The Art of No Complaining

 I let situations change my mood.

-I am currently trying upend this nasty habit of letting my emotions unconsciously rule me.
+I am currently trying to end this nasty habit of letting my emotions unconsciously rule me.

 Yelling?
 Pfft.
 I'm on it - aware, confident, open.